microtrain/bootcamp/10-MySQL/README.md

 # Chapter 10: MySQL

-In this chapter we learn the basics of SQL as a language and the MySQL as a product.
+In this chapter, we learn the basics of SQL as a language and the MySQL as a product.
 We will use SQL and PHP to produce a functional CSM (Content Management System).

 In this chapter we will:
 * Learn the basics of SQL and MySQL